 Figure 3.
 EBSD grain map from SLM deposited titanium where detected grains are randomly colored to showcase size and morphology.

-These measurements provide information on grain size and shape, grain shape orientation, grain shape aspect ratio and crystallographic correlations.
+These measurements provide information on grain size and shape, grain shape orientation, grain shape aspect ratio, and crystallographic correlations.
 These can be significant in the analysis of the solidification microstructures developing during the AM process and the changes that can happen during subsequent thermal processing.

 An orientation map from a 316L stainless steel sample is depicted in Figure 4.
-The sample was fabricated by locally binding metallic powder in three dimensions, followed by sintering the structure at high temperature.
+The sample was fabricated by locally binding metallic powder in three dimensions, followed by sintering the structure at high temperatures.
 The grain size was considerably bigger with this material and process (15µm).
 As with the previous method, no significant preferred orientation was identified, and only FCC austenite was observed.

 Figure 4.
 EBSD orientation map from 3-D printed and sintered 316L stainless steel sample where identified twin boundaries are colored white and random grain boundaries colored black.

 In both cases, the possible phases are structurally different but chemically similar.
 Therefore, EBSD is ideal for phase analysis.
 Figure 3 shows a significant fraction of twin boundaries as white lines.
 The final material properties such as yield strength or corrosion resistance can be influenced by these special boundaries.
 This image also shows porosity as larger black regions within the microstructure, which can be related to the deposition parameters employed.